 I first started journaling and tracking happiness in an old leather journal, where I would talk about how my day went and how it affected my happiness.
 I later switched to a digital happiness tracking log.

 My happiness tracking log includes a comment on how my day went, in which I write down everything that I’m feeling, thinking about or I’ve experienced.
 You can really call this a daily record of events and experiences.
 No arguing there, right?

 So that makes it both a journal and a diary.
 I’ve recently called it my “personal happiness journal”.
-But I might as well have called it a journal.
+But I might as well have called it a diary.